canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 ETH_CHAIN_RPC=https://mainnet.infura.io/v3/[API_KEY]
 ```

-You can refer to [Chainlist](https://chainlist.org/) for a table of common chain IDs, or use this reference:
+You can refer to [Chainlist](https://chainlist.org/) for a table of common chain IDs.

 | Network          | Chain ID |
 | ---------------- | -------- |